muhammadsami987123/AISpec-Driven-Hackathon_book/ai-native-book/docs/02-chapter-two/01-ros2-architecture-core-concepts.md

 ---
 id: ros2-architecture-core-concepts
-title: ROS 2 Architecture & Core Concepts
+title: "ROS 2 Architecture & Core Concepts"
-sidebar_label: Module 1: ROS 2 Fundamentals
+sidebar_label: "Module 1: ROS 2 Fundamentals"
 ---

 Module 1 introduces the fundamental building blocks of ROS 2.
 You'll learn why distributed architectures matter in robotics, how ROS 2 solves the middleware problem, and how to build your first multi-node systems.